 Sag is the amount your suspension compresses under your weight when properly set up.
 Adjusting the sag based on your weight and riding style ensures proper traction, stability, and comfort.
 You can adjust sag by adding or removing air from your shocks, but be sure to follow the manufacturer’s recommended settings.
 Rebound controls how fast your suspension extends after compression.
 Too slow and your bike will feel sluggish and unresponsive, too fast and it will feel bouncy and uncontrollable.
 Compression is the amount of resistance your suspension has to movement.
 Too little compression results in too much movement and loose handling, whereas too much compression can make your ride feel harsh and uncomfortable.
 By making the right adjustments for your weight and riding style, you can achieve a smooth, comfortable, and safe ride.

-You may also like: How to Properly Adjust Gears on a Mountain Bike: A Beginner’s Guide
+You may also like: How to Install Pedals on Your Mountain Bike: A Step-by-Step Guide

 Fine-Tuning Your Suspension for Optimal Performance and Comfort